jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Fix problems with rat moonwalking
 	- Could have a child object that can run LookAt and copy the rotation from it
 	- Change to use some from of DirectionTo() and SetAngularVelocity()?

-- Overlapping sounds for the geiger counter
-	- Would have to create audio stream and replay it

 - Apply radiation from the rod to nearby hotdogs
 	- An area is already present on it, attach function in _Process